arthurdpcm/arthurdpcm/README.md

 ### About me
-I'm a {backend, frontend} junior developer.
+I'm a {backend and frontend} junior developer.